GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Verifiable_Paper_Server.md

 ## Manifest

-@todo hmubarak An itemized list or table indicating where to find more information
+@todo hmubarak: an itemized list or table indicating where to find more information

 ## Glossary

-@todo hmubarak point to the BVS 2020 and Free & Fair glossaries
+@todo hmubarak: point to the BVS 2020 and Free & Fair glossaries

 ## Requirements

-@todo hmubarak/kiniry cite SOW requirements as appropriate
+@todo hmubarak, kiniry: cite SOW requirements as appropriate

 ### Mandatory